How it works:

 - no limit to number of entries but £2 per entry

-- optional £5 fee for critique via same PayPal link
+- optional £5 fee for critique of the story you are submitting via the second (£7) PayPal link

 - no author will win more than one prize (ten prizes awarded)

-- the top two stories will be published on this blog and the main BeaconLit website.
+- the top three stories will be published on this blog and the main BeaconLit website.
 The other stories can be sent elsewhere immediately.
-The two winning stories can be re-used six months after publication.
+The three winning stories can be re-used six months after publication.
 NB.
-You will need to tell the prospective market that the stories have already been published but winning / being placed is great for your cv
+You will need to tell the prospective market that the stories have already been published but winning / being placed is great for your cv.